How to control stock in a restaurant or bar with stock management software

 A close up of a loyalty QR code on an iphone

-When it comes to stock variances, time is of the essence.
+The second crucial element is time.
 The sooner you notice and investigate variances, the more likely it is that you’ll identify root causes and implement corrective measures.

 Our system makes rapid response possible by including a Variances tab on every stock report.
 It extracts any lines with variances, and allows you to sort them however you like – by cost price, level of variance, percentage loss or gain.
 This means you can prioritise your investigation efforts where they'll have the biggest financial impact.